-The above is in accordance with IFRS 15 'Revenue from Contracts with Customers' which became effective in 2018-2019, superseding IAS 18 'Revenue'.
+The above is in accordance with IFRS 15 'Revenue from Contracts with Customers' which became effective in 2018-2019.
 IFRS 15 applies to all contracts with customers (apart from some exceptions which fall under the scope of other accounting standards e.g. leases, financial instruments, insurance contracts).
 The core principle of IFRS 15 is that an entity will recognise revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
-The key difference between IFRS 15 and IAS 18 is that whereas IAS 18 focused on risks and rewards of ownership, IFRS 15 focuses on the satisfaction of performance obligations; IFRS 15 provides a standardised five-step model to recognise all types of revenue earned from customer contracts, whereas IAS 18 considers different recognition criteria for different types of income received.
-In transitioning from IAS 18 to IFRS 15, the Council has considered all of its revenue streams (including any potential staged receipts and receipts spanning financial years) across the group, however the Council does not believe there are any relevant revenue streams that are material.
+IFRS 15 focuses on the satisfaction of performance obligations; IFRS 15 provides a standardised five-step model to recognise all types of revenue earned from customer contracts.
+The Council has considered all of its revenue streams (including any potential staged receipts and receipts spanning financial years) across the group.